 Masks must be worn at all times inside our venues, including during performances, as well as outdoors at Festival sites wherever physical distancing is more difficult to maintain.
 Please bring your own masks with you to performances.

 As always, during your visit, the Verbier Festival team will be available to assist you.
-Additionally this summer, our Covid-Patrol will be standing by to provide hand sanitizer and to ensure all our guests are wearing facemasks and observing social distancing measures.
+Additionally this summer, our COVID-Patrol will be standing by to provide hand sanitizer and to ensure all our guests are wearing facemasks and observing physical distancing measures.
 There will be plenty of hand sanitizer stations around each Festival venue too.

 Please note that no bar service is presently planned at Salle des Combins, in the interest of eliminating places where people can congregate en masse.
 Furthermore, there will be no pre-concert chats offered this summer.
 Instead, our regular collaborators Stephen Johnson and Michèle Larivière will record their popular talks and interviews so that you may stream them on your mobile devices prior to concerts.

 More entrances will be available at Salle des Combins this summer than in the past, allowing for dedicated entrances for corresponding seating categories.
-Twenty minutes before the performance we’ll start to manage your entry into Salle des Combins or the Verbier Église.
+Twenty minutes before the performance we’ll start to manage your entry into Festival venues.

 Tickets will be checked using an electronic contactless system, which also allows for easy contact tracing.
 Apps like ‘Social Pass’ may also be implemented as an additional contact tracing precaution.